After my post on nutrition, I heard from some folks that it

 Quinoa Tabouli Salad

-A twist on the classic salad, using healthier quinoa rather than barley.
+A twist on the classic salad, using healthier quinoa rather

 1 ½ cups soaked and cooked quinoa